BioinfoUNIBA/IsoPrimer/README.md

 and then by compiling it as described in the dedicated [page](https://emboss.sourceforge.net/download/).

+IsoPrimer will automatically download and install the required R packages if necessary.

 ## Setting up the pipeline

+### Pipeline setup outline

 The outline of the pipeline setup is as follows: